Kenna works with doctors and natural healthcare professionals. Her experience as a fitness instructor helps her write about health tips.

 Warm Up Before Stretching

-Now that you know you should stretch before your workout, you also need to warm your body up before you stretch.
-Warming up the muscles helps the overall conditioning of the body, in general, so your muscles stretch better when they are warm.
+Now that you know you should stretch before your workout, you also need to warm your body up before stretching.
+Warming up the muscles helps the body's overall conditioning, in general, so your muscles stretch better when they are warm.

 Before you start stretching, whether in the morning or before a workout, you need to get your body moving and get your blood pumping.
 Warm muscles stretch better.
 You can walk around the house or go outside and move the body to warm it up.